lucaubot4/c/README.md

 A modular telegram Python bot running on python3 with an sqlalchemy database.

-Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.
+Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to

-Can be found on telegram as [Marie](https://t.me/BanhammerMarie_bot).
+Can be found on telegram as [Marie](httvv

 Marie and I are moderating a [support group](https://t.me/MarieSupport), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
 Of course